 The Benefits of Employee Training and Development

-We spend 30 minutes a day reading about things that are relevant to our industry or skill set, and share it among the team where applicable.
-Growth is good, especially in an industry like ours where things change rapidly.
+We spend 30 minutes a day reading about things that are relevant to our industry or skill set and share it among the team when applicable.
+Growth is good, especially in an industry like ours, where things change rapidly.

 This is part of an ongoing series highlighting different training opportunities Oneupweb team members have had the opportunity to pursue.
 In addition to giving you an inside look at our company culture, we hope you learn something from each one of these training blogs.
 Want to work in a place that invests in its employees?
 Check out our current job postings.